Mexican metro crash witness describes horror, and silence, of rail collapse

-Beatriz Ramon and her younger brother Oscar heard a ferocious bang and saw the lights snap out as they left a grocery store in southeastern Mexico City just before 10:30pm on Monday night, right across the street from the metro line.
+MEXICO CITY, May 5 (Reuters) - Beatriz Ramon and her younger brother heard a ferocious bang and saw the lights snap out as they left a grocery store in southeastern Mexico City just before 10:30pm on Monday night, right across the street from the metro line.

 They thought a transformer had blown out.